I arrived at the address and honked the horn. After waiting a few

 The Beauty of a White Rose

-I was killing time walking through a Big Bazaar type store, when I overheard a cashier tell a young boy who couldn't have been more than 6 or 7 years old, “Son, I'm sorry, but you don't have enough money to buy this doll.
+I was killing time walking through a Big Bazaar type store, when I overheard a cashier tell a young boy who couldn't have been more than 6 or 7 years old, “Son, I'm sorry, but you don't have enough money to buy this doll.”

 The little boy looked at the cashier and asked, “Are you sure?''

 The cashier politely took time to count the boy's money again and replied, ''You know that you don't have enough money to buy the doll, dear.''
+The little boy looked at the cashier and asked, “Are you sure?''

 The little boy stood silent while still holding the doll in his arms.
 I walked over and asked him who he wished to buy the doll for.
 “My sister.
 It is the doll she loved and wanted so much.
 I wanted to give it to her for her birthday on Friday.”